Piracy: South Asia

+Bawarij were Sindhi pirates named for their distinctive barja warships who were active between 251 and 865 AD.
+Their frequent piracy and the incident in which they looted two treasure ships coming from Ceylon became the casus belli for the Umayyad conquest of Sindh.

 Pirates who accepted the Royal Pardon from the Chola Empire would get to serve in the Chola Navy as "Kallarani".
 They would be used as coast guards, or sent on recon missions to deal with Arab piracy in the Arabian Sea.
 Their function is similar to the 18th century privateers, used by the Royal Navy.

 Starting in the 14th century, the Deccan (Southern Peninsular region of India) was divided into two entities: on the one side stood the Muslim Bahmani Sultanate and on the other stood the Hindu kings rallied around the Vijayanagara Empire.
 Continuous wars demanded frequent resupplies of fresh horses, which were imported through sea routes from Persia and Africa.
 This trade was subjected to frequent raids by thriving bands of pirates based in the coastal cities of Western India.
 One of such was Timoji, who operated off Anjadip Island both as a privateer (by seizing horse traders, that he rendered to the raja of Honavar) and as a pirate who attacked the Kerala merchant fleets that traded pepper with Gujarat.

 During the 16th and 17th centuries, there was frequent European piracy against Mughal Indian merchants, especially those en route to Mecca for Hajj.
 The situation came to a head when the Portuguese attacked and captured the vessel Rahimi which belonged to Mariam Zamani the Mughal queen, which led to the Mughal seizure of the Portuguese town Daman.
 In the 18th century, the famous Maratha privateer Kanhoji Angre ruled the seas between Mumbai and Goa.
 The Marathas attacked British shipping and insisted that East India Company ships pay taxes if sailing through their waters.